Lindow Woman

+Discovery

+The individual now known as Lindow Woman was discovered on 13 May 1983 at Lindow Moss, near Wilmslow in Cheshire, England.
+Commercial peat cutters Andy Mould and Stephen Dooley were watching a conveyor carrying dried peat into a processing mill, removing pieces of wood and other material that could damage the machinery, when they noticed an unusual object about the size of a football.
+Mould initially thought it resembled a small black leather football.

+Mould and Dooley removed the object from the conveyor and took it to peat works manager Ken Harewood.
+After the adhering peat was washed away, they realized that they had found part of a preserved human head.
+The lower jaw was missing, but skin, some hair and one eye remained visible.

-Discovery and murder investigation
+Murder investigation

-The bog body of Lindow I was discovered on 13 May 1983 by commercial peat cutters, Andy Mould and Stephen Dooley.
-They first noticed an unusual item on the conveyor belt, which was similar in shape and size to a football.
-They took the object from the conveyor to examine it more closely.
-After they removed the adhesive remains of peat, they realized they had found an incomplete preserved human head with attached remnants of soft tissue, brain, eye, optic nerve, and hair.

 The police were summoned to deal with the remains and suspected a crime.
 They launched a murder investigation.
-For over two decades, a local 57-year-old man Peter Reyn-Bardt, had been under suspicion of murdering his estranged wife, Malika de Fernandez, and of disposing of her body.
+For over two decades Peter Reyn-Bardt, a local 57-year-old man, had been suspected of murdering his estranged wife, Malika de Fernandez, and of disposing of her body.
 When questioned, Reyn-Bardt assumed that the skull fragment came from his wife's body, and said, "It has been so long I thought I would never be found out."
 He admitted to strangling her, dismembering her body, and burying the remains in a drainage ditch.

-Because the rest of remains could not be found, Detective Inspector George Abbott sent the head to Oxford University for further study.
-Carbon-14 dating of the skull fragment returned a date of 1740 ± 80BP (c.
-250 AD), suggesting that it dated back to Roman Britain.
+Because the rest of the remains could not be found, Detective Inspector George Abbott sent the head to Oxford University for further study.

 After the origins of the head were revealed, Reyn-Bardt withdrew his confession; despite this and the fact that no trace of Fernandez' body was found, he was brought to trial at Chester Crown Court in December 1983.
 At trial, he pleaded guilty to manslaughter.
 He told the jury that his estranged wife had come to the cottage where he lived with another man; that she had threatened to expose his homosexuality (still criminalized under British law at the time); and that his wife died during an argument over money.
 He said he could not recall how his wife died, but that he had no doubt he caused her death.
 The jury found him guilty of murder.
 He spent the rest of his life in prison.

-Today, only the bony remains of the skull from the discovery exist, because of the handling of evidence by the police.
-The remains of the skull were anthropologically identified as probably belonging to a woman 30 to 50 years old.
-Recent studies have suggested doubt about the sex of the individual.
+Condition

+Only part of Lindow Woman's head was recovered from Lindow Moss in 1983.
+The remains consisted mainly of the skull, without the lower jaw, but some soft tissue and hair were still attached.
+The outer membrane of the skull had survived, and decomposed brain tissue remained inside the skull.
+Part of the left eye and its optic nerve could also be identified.

+Although skin and muscle were present when the head was discovered, only the bony remains survived by the time they entered the collection of the British Museum in 1985.
+The surviving cranium is in two pieces and measures 180 mm long and 132 mm wide.